-- Ensured changes to our supplier list were captured in our Program. - Determined the Supplier Coverage described in Section 2.A. of this Report. - Communicated regularly with all In-Scope Suppliers (as described below). - Reviewed summary red flag metrics generated by supplier survey responses. - Validated the accuracy and completeness of the SORs identified by In-Scope Suppliers, including by reviewing the list of such SORs against the RMI (members-only access) list of processing facilities which have received a "RMAP Conformant" or other status designation under the RMAP.
+- Ensured changes to our supplier list were captured in our Program. - Determined the Supplier Coverage described in Section 2.A. of this Report. - Communicated regularly with all In-Scope Suppliers (as described below). - Reviewed summary red flag metrics generated by supplier survey responses. - Conducted additional supplier and smelter due diligence/mapping based on OEM inquiries regarding specific smelters. - Validated the accuracy and completeness of the SORs identified by In-Scope Suppliers, including by reviewing the list of such SORs against the RMI (members-only access) list of processing facilities which have received a "RMAP Conformant" or other status designation under the RMAP.